 Each learning environment has different rules for students.
 These rules are for the safe and orderly operation of that environment.
-Students will be oriented to specific rules within each learning environment, all of which will be consistent with this Code.
+Students will be oriented to specific rules within each learning environment, all of which will be consistent with this code.

-28. Violation of bus rules (see Section V - Transportation)
+28. Violation of bus rules (see Section V - Transportation) 5515.02 - Student Conduct on School Buses

-29. Interference, disruption or obstruction of the educational process

-Any actions or manner of dress that materially and substantially disrupts or interferes with school activities or the educational process, or which threaten to do so are unacceptable.
+29. Interference, disruption or obstruction of the educational process Any actions or manner of dress that materially and substantially disrupts or interferes with school activities or the educational process, or which threaten to do so are unacceptable.
 Such disruptions include, but are not limited to, delay or prevention of lessons, assemblies, field trips, athletic and performing arts events.
+5500 - Student Conduct

-30. Harassment and/or aggressive behavior (including bullying/cyberbullying)
+30. Harassment and/or aggressive behavior (including bullying/cyberbullying) ©

 The Board encourages the promotion of positive interpersonal relations between members of the school community.
 Harassment and/or aggressive behavior (including bullying/cyberbullying) toward a student, whether by other students, staff, or third parties is strictly prohibited and will not be tolerated.
 This prohibition includes physical, verbal, and psychological abuse, and any speech or action that creates a hostile, intimidating, or offensive learning environment.
 The Board will not tolerate any gestures, comments, threats, or actions which cause or threaten to cause bodily harm or personal degradation.
 Individuals engaging in such conduct will be subject to disciplinary action.
+5517.01 - Bullying and Other Forms of Aggressive Behavior